pfazzi/rust_arkitect/README.md

 ## Project Status

-- **Implemented**:
-    - DSL for defining architectural rules
-    - Validation logic works on the example project provided in this repository

-- **Pending**:
-    - Validation on real-world Rust projects
-    - Support for more complex architectural patterns

-This project is in the early stages and serves as a demonstration of the core concept.
+This project is now functional and serves as a proof of concept to showcase the core idea.

 ## Feedback